 How To Do The Dumbbell Bench Press

-If you’re ready to look beyond the bench press, we have suggestions for five chest exercises you should do instead – one of which is the dumbbell bench press.
-That’s right, all you need to do to improve on the bench press is to switch out the barbell for a brace of dumbbells, especially if you’re looking to bulk up your chest.
+If you’re ready to look beyond the bench press, we believe there are five chest exercises you should do instead—one of which, suitably, is the dumbbell bench press.
+That’s right, all you need to do to boost your bench is switch out the barbell for a pair of dumbbells, especially if you’re looking to build a bigger chest.

 How To Do The Dumbbell Bench Press